Policy for Expanded Access to Investigational Medicines

 Expanded Access to Investigational Medicines

-Nektar understands that, in some rare cases, there will be patients with a serious and immediately life-threatening disease for which no satisfactory treatment alternative exists, and for whom it is not possible to participate in a clinical trial.
+Nektar understands that, in some cases, there will be patients with a serious and immediately life-threatening disease for which no satisfactory treatment alternative exists, and for whom it is not possible to participate in a clinical trial.
 In these very specific circumstances, Nektar may consider providing our investigational medicines outside the clinical trial setting.
 These situations are often referred to in various ways, including expanded access, early access, pre-approval access, compassionate use and emergency use.

 How Expanded Access Works at Nektar